drush-ops/drush/docs/bootstrap.md

 DRUSH\_BOOTSTRAP\_DRUPAL\_ROOT
 ------------------------------
-Set up and test for a valid Drupal root, either through the -r/--root options, or evaluated based on the current working directory.
+Set up and test for a valid Drupal root, either through the --root options, or evaluated based on the current working directory.
 Any code that interacts with an entire Drupal installation, and not a specific site on the Drupal installation should use this bootstrap phase.

 DRUSH\_BOOTSTRAP\_DRUPAL\_SITE
 ------------------------------
 Set up a Drupal site directory and the correct environment variables to allow Drupal to find the configuration file.
-If no site is specified with the -l / --uri options, Drush will assume the site is 'default', which mimics Drupal's behaviour.
+If no site is specified with the --uri options, Drush will assume the site is 'default', which mimics Drupal's behaviour.
 Note that it is necessary to specify a full URI, e.g. --uri=http://example.com, in order for certain Drush commands and Drupal modules to behave correctly.
-See examples/example.drushrc.php for more information.
+See the [example Config file](examples/example.drushrc.php) for more information.
 Any code that needs to modify or interact with a specific Drupal site's settings.php file should bootstrap to this phase.

 DRUSH\_BOOTSTRAP\_DRUPAL\_CONFIGURATION
 ---------------------------------------